 In this free video lesson, RV maintenance expert Dave Solberg teaches you some tape measure secrets that you can use to maximize this handy tool when working on your RV.

-Firstly, the wider your tape is, the longer it’ll stand up on its own when measuring for distance (without needing a second hand).
+First, the wider your tape is, the longer it’ll stand up on its own when measuring for distance (without needing a second hand).

 As for the last of the tape measure secrets that you can use to your advantage: most tape measures have a marking every 16 inches.
 Those marks are to help you find the on-center distance on any standard stud wall.
-Studs are generally 16 inches apart, so those marks should serve as a helpful guide anytime you’re looking for your center.
+Studs are generally 16 inches apart, so those marks should serve as a helpful guide any time you’re looking for your center.
 They also have marks every 19.2 inches, which is the standard on-center distance for roof trusses.

 Now you know!